dmbarbour/wikilon/docs/AboutAO.md

          assuming typical (stack*ext) environment
         ~

 This is format suitable for simple text files and streams.
 Each word definition starts at `@` at the beginning of a line, followed by the word, followed by SP or LF, then the definition in ABC.
-This is unambiguous: valid ABC never includes `@` at the beginning of a line.
-A lot of words will use just one line within the file.
-There is no constraint on ordering of words.
-If a word is defined more than once, the final definition is used.
+There is no constraint on ordering of words, nor that all words are defined.
+If a word is defined more than once, only the last version counts.

-It is thus feasible to represent not just a current dictionary, but also its update history, or an append-only update stream for a reactive system.
-Anything prior to the first `@` definition is ignored.

 Use file suffix **.ao**, or `text/vnd.org.awelon.aodict` in context of an HTTP transfer.

+*Aside:* It is feasible to extend this **.ao** format to support multiple targets, branching and merging of dictionaries, and other useful actions by adding forms like `@@TARGET dictname`, `@@INCLUDE dictname`, `@@RENAME foo bar`, and so on.

+*Aside 2:* While **.ao** files are simple and useful, another good option is to represent AO dictionaries as first-class ABC values.
+This simplifies reflection, composition, transparent procedural generation (metaprogramming), etc..

+## AO Linking, Versioning, and Namespaces

+Tokens of form `{%word@source}` may bind the definition of `word` in a dictionary identified as `source`.
+In context of AO file exports, we search file *source.ao* for `@word`.
+Every source is a namespace, thus `{%foo}` in context of `source` is implicitly `{%foo@source}`.

+Linking will be most useful in context of *immutable* dictionaries, for example where `source` includes a secure hash.
+This fills an important niche - there is no other convenient, robust, and cache-friendly means to express and enforce immutability for specific fragments of an AO dictionary.
+Further, immutable objects avoid the maintenance and configuration management challenges that plague conventional shared libraries.

 ## Programmable Views